-BADM 262-3 (BC=3) (3-0) 15 weeks Investments Practical and theoretical aspects of investing in marketable securities are explored.
-Stocks, bonds, and other marketable securities, such as exchange traded funds and mutual funds, will be discussed.
-In particular the risks and returns from investing will be reviewed within the context of various types of securities markets.
-Various theories in behavioral finance are also discussed.
+BADM 262-3 (BC=3) (3-0) 15 weeks Investments Practical and theoretical aspects of investing in marketable securities.
+Capital markets and the pricing of capital assets.
+Investing strategies.
 Prerequisite: ACCT 103 or 202 BADM 270-3 (BC=3) (3-0) 15 weeks Business Policy The objectives of this course are to integrate learning from other courses in the Business Administration and Financial Services programs and to develop strategic thinking.
 In addition to studying the theory and application of business strategy, students will also run their own companies in a competitive business simulation, analyse the performance of companies and the environment and make presentations to management boards.
 Prerequisite: Completion of all first year Business Administration and/or Financial Services diploma courses.
 Prerequisite or Co-requisite: BADM 260 or BUS 310 BADM 280-3 (BC=3) (3-0) 15 weeks Industrial Relations Labour relations and collective bargaining.
 Labour legislation, negotiating and administering collective agreements, and settling disputes.
 Concepts, theories, legislation, history, practices, and current trends and issues in the Canadian industrial relations system.
 Prerequisite: BADM 281 BADM 281-3 (BC=3) (3-0) 15 weeks Human Resource Management An introduction to human resource issues for the employee, supervisor, manager, and human resources staff.
 Planning, recruitment, selection, compensation, performance appraisal, and labour relations issues will be discussed.
 Note: Designed for BADM students.